snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 $ bundle install --deployment
 {% endhighlight %}

+Next you need to update the `config.yml` file.
+First update **both** your Hadoop job versions to, respectively:

+{% highlight yaml %}
+  :versions:
+    :hadoop_enrich: 0.6.0 # WAS 0.5.0
+    :hadoop_shred: 0.2.0 # WAS 0.1.0
+{% endhighlight %}

+to:

+Next, **completely delete** the `:enrichments:` section at the bottom governing IP address anonymization:

+{% highlight yaml %}

+:enrichments:
+  :anon_ip:
+    :enabled: true
+    :anon_octets: 2
+{% endhighlight %}

+For a complete example, see our [sample `config.yml` template] [emretlrunner-config-yml].

-You also need to update the `config.yml` file as described above, removing any lines relating to IP anonymization or MaxMind.
-If you wish to use any of the configurable enrichments, you need to create a directory of configuration JSONs and pass that directory to the EmrEtlRunner using the new `--enrichments` option.
+Finally, if you wish to use any of the configurable enrichments, you need to create a directory of configuration JSONs and pass that directory to the EmrEtlRunner using the new `--enrichments` option.

-* [An example `config.yml` file][emretlrunner-config-yml]
-* [An example enrichments directory][emretlrunner-config-jsons]
+Please check out our [example enrichments directory] [emretlrunner-config-jsons], and review our [configuration guide] [xxx] for the new JSON-based enrichments.

 **Storage**

-You need to use the appropriate migration script to update to the new table definition.
+You need to use the appropriate migration script to update to the new table definition:

-* [The Redshift migration script][redshift-migration]
+* [The Redshift migration script] [redshift-migration]
-* [The Postgres migration script][postgres-migration]
+* [The Postgres migration script] [postgres-migration]

+And that's it - you should be fully upgraded.

 <h2><a name="help">8.
 Documentation and help</a></h2>